 25. Create a great viral campaign on social media

-It should preferably be directed towards the good of humanity and brining awareness to an important issue.
-To prepare, you may want to read Social Movements for Good.
+It should preferably be directed towards the good of humanity and bringing awareness to an important issue.
+To prepare, read Social Movements for Good.

-26. Take 1-month offline hike around the mountains
+26. Take a 1-month offline hike around the mountains

 The mountains are calling you.
 When was the last time you unplugged for more than a few hours?